B7SJuba/TurkishTextSummarizer/README.md

 The application allows users to submit text and get a summarized version in response.

 ## Requirements
-Before running this application, make sure to install the required dependencies and have Python installed.
+Before running this application, make sure to install the required dependencies from `requirements.txt` and have Python installed.

 ## Execution
 After executing `app.py` open your browser and head to http://127.0.0.1:8000/